eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_path.rst

 The structure of a Nexus path
 =============================

-In comparison to a plain HDF5 path the NeXus path as provided by *libpniio* has to additional features
+In comparison to a plain HDF5 path the NeXus path as provided by *libpninexus* has to additional features

 * it includes the name of the file and thus could be used by command line